-The theory on borderline personality organization was conceptualised by Otto Kernberg.
+The theory on borderline personality organisation was conceptualised by Otto Kernberg.
 He is a psychoanalyst and professor of psychiatry at Weill Cornell Medical College.
 His integrative writings were central to the development of modern object relation theory, a theory that is perhaps the most important achievement in the development of modern psychoanalysis.

 Personality Structure